-In a data warehouse environment where the ETL/ELT tool is Oracle Data Integrator and the BI tool is OBIEE, it is common to find the need for BI users to execute ODI scenarios and ODI load plans within OBIEE via the BI EE Action Framework.
-OBIEE administrators and BI users with special privileges may want to launch ad hoc jobs to process data for a specific BI task or business activity.
-In most cases, these jobs are already implemented as ODI scenarios and ODI load plans, and they can be accessed and executed via ODI web services.
-In OBIEE, you can invoke web services, or configure OBIEE Actions in conjunction with web services.
+This article demonstrates how to configure Oracle Business Intelligence Enterprise Edition (OBIEE) to invoke Oracle Data Integrator (ODI) web services.
+In a data warehouse environment where the ETL/ELT tool is ODI and the business intelligence tool is OBIEE, it is common to find the need for BI users to execute ODI scenarios and ODI load plans from OBIEE.
+BI users with special privileges may want to launch ad hoc jobs to process data for a specific BI task or business activity.
+In most cases, these jobs are already implemented in ODI as ODI scenarios or ODI load plans, and they can be accessed and executed via ODI Web Services.
+In OBIEE, you can invoke the ODI web services via the OBIEE Action Framework.

 Advantages of invoking ODI web services from OBIEE

 There are many advantages in exposing ODI web services to OBIEE.
 Here are some advantages:

 Configuring the ODI Java EE Agent for OBIEE